-Sean McLeary’s long-term educational goal is to earn a Ph.D. in History, with a focus on Intellectual History or other comparable program.
-Sean has had a lifelong interest in human history, the arts, and evolutionary biology.
+Sean McLeary’s long-term educational goal is to earn a Ph.D. in History, with a focus on 17th Century Mexican History, or other comparable and exciting program.
+Sean has had a lifelong interest in human history, the arts, politics, and evolutionary biology.
 Sean McLeary is predominantly interested in becoming a college professor after graduate school and looks forward to positively contributing to the social community and adding his voice to the legacy of American Intellectual historians.

 Mentor: Dr. Sean F. McEnroe, Associate Professor of History